Great Translation Movement: Chinese government and state media

-Other
+Others

+Experts warned against taking the translations the group publishes as representative of public opinion.
 CNN noted that media experts cautioned that "the posts do not show a holistic view of public opinion in China and appear to at least partially be selected for shock value -- but could still be useful in bringing these elements of China's media sphere to light."
 They also noted the group's own biases, such as its comparisons of China with Nazi Germany.

-Experts warned against taking the translations the group publishes as representative of public opinion.
+CNN further noted that Chinese platforms sometimes censored ultranationalist voices, and that while nationalist rhetoric in China increased, that "the loudest voices may not show a majority."
 David Bandurski, director of the China Media Project, said that while the account has been important in highlighting state media voices, the content should not be taken as representative of the Chinese public, giving a comparison about taking ultraconservative voices in the US media as representative of the US perspective.
+Maria Repnikova of Georgia State University explained that while there is an information gap between China and the West, that the movement was "picking very provocative posts, which are attention-grabbing."